12 Songs That Are Actually Full Of Super Misogynistic Lyrics

 10. "B*tches Ain't Sh*t" — Dr. Dre Featuring Snoop Dogg

-Well, if the title of this song wasn't clarity enough, Dr. Dre's 1992 hit song states none other than the chorus, "B*tches ain't sh*t but h*es and tricks / L*ck on these n*ts and s*ck the d*ck / Get the f*ck after you're done / And I hops in my ride to make a quick run."
+Well, if the title of this song wasn't clear enough, Dr. Dre's 1992 hit song states in the chorus, "B*tches ain't sh*t but h*es and tricks / L*ck on these n*ts and s*ck the d*ck / Get the f*ck after you're done / And I hops in my ride to make a quick run."
 I mean, if that doesn't scream misogyny...
 I honestly don't know what does.

 11. "Love Game" — Eminem Featuring Kendrick Lamar